 “I signed up because I thought that playing in the game sounded cool,” DA junior Izle Sebastian said.
 “I only transferred here last year, and I wasn’t able to do it then because I didn’t really know about the PA/DA game.
 Now that I’m a junior, I wanna have some fun before senior year.”

-Each team is assigned a teacher to act as their coach during the event, and they will be with their teams to help them prepare and plan plays.
+Each team is assigned a teacher to act as their coach during the event.
+Coaches will be with their teams before the game helping their team prepare, and during the event to help them through their plays.

 “We brought in coaches for two reasons.
 One is that the coaches help us manage the players and make sure that they’re on their right behavior,” STUCO Logistics Commission chair junior Brianna Scherschel said.
 “We also just want to make sure that [the players] have a support system during the game, and that they have the encouragement they need.”

-On the day of the event, students will go to the field during their regular eighth period block to watch the game.
-Food, drinks, and PA/DA merchandise will be on sale.
+On the day of the event, students will be taken to the field during eighth period to watch the game.
+Food, drinks, and PA/DA merchandise will be sold.

 “I like the idea of having a game like this because it’ll feel like I’m kinda at a real high school football game,” freshman Mason Rafferty said.
 “When I get out of my eighth period , I’m planning to meet up with some of my friends and find a spot on the field to chill.
 We’re probably just going to get some snacks and watch the game, and I’m gonna cheer for PA.”